ronnyml/snowplow-wiki/setup-guide/2b-setup-a-webhook/MailChimp-webhook-setup.md

 - Cleaned Emails
 - Campaign Sending Status

-For the technical implementation, see [[Mailchimp webhook adapter]].
+For the technical implementation, see [[MailChimp webhook adapter]].

 <a name="compat" />
 ### 1.1 Compatibility